SantishaR/Company-Site/README.md

 # Company-Site

-In this project I created a basic static company website as a task at the GirlCode learnership.
+In this project I created a basic company website as a task at the GirlCode learnership.

 ## Project Preview